Cover designed by Sara Mognol and illustrated by Kate Forrester

 Juniper Green lives in a walled city from which nature has been banished, following the outbreak of a deadly man-made disease many years earlier.
 While most people seem content to live in such a cage, she and her little brother Bear have always known about their resistance to the disease, and dream of escaping into the wild.
 To the one place humans have survived outside of cities.
 To where their mother is.

 When scientists discover that the siblings provide the key to fighting the disease, the pair must flee for their lives.
 As they journey into the unknown, they soon learn that there’s cruelty in nature as well as beauty.
 Will they ever find the home they’re searching for?

 Where the World Turns Wild was chosen as a reading group title for the Book Trust Secondary Schools Library Pack 2020/21.
-It’s also been shortlisted for various regional awards, including the Alexandra Palace Biblio-Buzz Children’s Book Award, Calderdale Children’s Book of the Year, Cumbria Secondary Schools Library Book Award, Dudley Children’s Book Award and Wolverhampton Children’s Book Award.
+It’s been shortlisted for various regional awards, including the Alexandra Palace Biblio-Buzz Children’s Book Award, Calderdale Children’s Book of the Year, Cumbria Secondary Schools Library Book Award, Dudley Children’s Book Award, Wolverhampton Children’s Book Award and York Book Award.
 Where the World Turns Wild won Favourite Book in the Redhill Academy Trust Book Award 2020/21!

 “Some books are excellent story-telling, and some books broaden your knowledge and mind, and some just ought to be written and this book is all three.
 I loved it.”
 Hilary McKay